skiadas/TheoryCompCourse/schedule.md

 ### Day 2

 Leftover
-  ~ - "Truth table" for "threaded `or`", "threaded `and`"
+  ~ - "Truth table" for "threaded `or`"
+    - Group activity: "threaded `and`"
     - Exercise 8.11: The union of recognizable languages is recognizable.

 Sections 8.4, 8.5
   ~ - Non-deterministic Turing Machines
     - Example of a NDTM detecting if a genetic string contains AAT
     - Example of a computation in a NDTM: The string AAGAT
-    - Group activity: Describe the full nondeterministic computation for this problem and the string AGAATG
+    - Group activity: Describe the full nondeterministic computation for this problem and the string GAATG
     - Recognizing the union of two recognizable languages via NDTMs

 Sections 8.6, 8.7, 8.8
   ~ - Formal definition of NDTM (Wahl)
     - For every NDTM that solves a problem, there is a DTM that solves it.
 (Wahl)
     - If a language and its complement are both recognizable, then the language is decidable.
-(Wahl)
-    - Let $L$ be an undecidable language.
-If $L$ is recognizable, then the complement of $L$ is unrecognizable.
-(Wahl)
-    - Co-recognizable languages.
-Venn diagram of languages and recognizability.
-(Wahl)
-    - Examples of unrecognizable languages.
 (Wahl)

 Homework 7
   ~ (Due 10/30 4pm in LYN 110) 8.4, 8.7, 8.8, 8.9